 Zeus reached adulthood and returned to his parents.
 He forced Kronos to vomit up his older siblings and rallied the other gods against the Titan king.
 The following war called the Titanomachy, led to the downfall of the Titans.
 Now, the king of the gods, Zeus established his stronghold on Mount Olympus, located high in the sky.
 His older brother Poseidon was given dominion over the sea, while Hades received command of the underworld and the souls of the dead.

 As a final side note, not all of the Greek gods and goddesses were children of Kronos.
 Athena, for example, was the daughter of Zeus.

 Aphrodite, the goddess of sex and fertility, is a more complicated case.
 While the foundational Greek poet Homer wrote that Zeus was her father, Hesiod claimed that she had been born from the sea foam created by the death of Ouranos.
 This would make her the oldest Greek deity, by Hesiod’s account.

 Prometheus and the Dawn of Humanity

 The ancient Greeks credited Prometheus with shaping humans out of mud, with Athena giving the newly shaped “humans” their first spark of life.
 However, Prometheus was a crafty being.
 He undermined Zeus’ authority by stealing fire from the gods and giving it to humankind as a gift.
-The incensed Zeus imprisoned Prometheus far away from Greece, punished for the rest of time by having an eagle eat away at his always regenerating liver.
+The incensed Zeus imprisoned Prometheus far away from Greece and punished him for the rest of the time by having an eagle eat away at his always regenerating liver.